thomann061/gatsby-source-newsapi/README.md

 # gatsby-source-newsapi

-Source plugin for pulling data into Gatsby from an unofficial NewsAPI JSON endpoint.
+Source plugin for pulling data into Gatsby from [NewsAPI](https://newsapi.org/).

 ## Install